-Explain and apply different steps to install an operating system e.
-Teaching resources f.
-Prerequisites g.
-Learning activities
+Explain and apply different steps to install an operating system

 For teaching this lesson we will need Computers, Projector, Software, External Hard Disk, bootable Flash Disk or Windows Genuine installation DVD.

 Students are familiar with software installation skills applied in ordinal level senior three.
 They may also have basic skills about the installation of some application software in the phones.